alessndro/alessndro/README.md

 **`Front End Developer`** **`Entrepreneur`** **`Product Owner`**

 Hey 👋, I'm Alessandro, an enthusiastic young professional with a unique background in both business administration and IT.
 I strive to bring these two worlds together in the role of Product Owner.
 I have a master's in Entrepreneurship from VU and UvA, and a bachelor's in Business Administration from UvA, with a minor in programming.
-After I traveled the world for 8 months, I decided to broaden my skills related to IT and finished a Front end development bootcamp at Scrimba with additional certificates.
+After I traveled Asia for 8 months, I decided to broaden my skills related to IT and finished a Front end development bootcamp at Scrimba with additional certificates.
 In my free time, I like to read, spend time with friends, or play sports.

 ### 🧰 Languages and Tools